elkhorn-heavy/walkthroughs/overthewire/bandit/level_27.md

 bandit26@bandit:~$
 ```

-That `setuid` file called `bandit27-do` certainly looks similar to the
+That `setuid` file called `bandit27-do` looks similar to the `sudo`-like binary
-`sudo`-like binary that was found in level 20.
+that was found in level 20.

 ```
 bandit26@bandit:~$ ./bandit27-do cat /etc/bandit_pass/bandit27